N-DEAOP-NMT: 5-MeO-N-DEAOP-NET

 N-DEAOP-5-MeO-NET chemical structure.

 5-MeO-N-DEAOP-NET, or N-(3-diethylamino-3-oxopropyl)-N-ethyl-5-methoxytryptamine, the 5-methoxy analogue of N-DEAOP-NET, was also notably evaluated in the previously discussed animal study of LSD-like effects with N-DEAOP-NET and other analogues, but it was not as potent as N-DEAOP-NET and its dose range was not reported.

 N-DEAOP-NMPEA

 N-DEAOP-NMPEA (PEA-NM-NDEPA) chemical structure.

-N-(3-Diethylamino-3-oxopropyl)-N-methylphenethylamine (N-DEAOP-NMPEA or PEA-NM-NDEPA) is a phenethylamine-based simplified and non-rigid LSD analogue that is related to N-DEAOP-NMT.
-It is the N-methylated analogue of the parent compound of the PEA-NDEPA series of compounds, such as DOB-NDEPA, DOI-NDEPA, and DOTFM-NDEPA.
+N-(3-Diethylamino-3-oxopropyl)-N-methylphenethylamine (N-DEAOP-NMPEA or PEA-NM-NDEPA), also known as 1-deaza-2,3,4,9-tetranor-LSD, is a phenethylamine-based simplified and non-rigid LSD analogue that is related to N-DEAOP-NMT.
+It is the N-methylated analogue of the parent compound of the PEA-NDEPA (N-DEAOP-PEA) series of compounds, such as DOB-NDEPA, DOI-NDEPA, DOTFM-NDEPA, and 25D-NM-NDEAOP (25D-NM-NDEPA).
 The compound showed very weak oxytocic activity, 10-fold less potent than N-DEAOP-NMT, in a preclinical study.